thomasWeise/aitoa/book/preface/README.md

 This book is written using my automated book writing environment, which integrates [GitHub](http://www.github.com), [Travis CI](http://www.travis-ci.org), and [docker](http://www.docker.com)-[hub](http://hub.docker.com).
 Basically, I write the book in my repositors [aitoa](http://github.com/thomasWeise/aitoa) at GitHub.
-Here, you can also submit [issues](http://github.com/thomasWeise/aitoa/issues), which can be change requests, suggestions, discovered bugs or typos, or maybe inform me that something is unclear, so that I can improve the book.
+There, you can also submit [issues](http://github.com/thomasWeise/aitoa/issues), which can be change requests, suggestions, discovered bugs or typos, or maybe inform me that something is unclear, so that I can improve the book.
-Whenever I make a change to the book, maybe resulting from your submitted issue, immediately when I commit the change, a Travis build will be invoked, which will result in new [pdf](http://thomasweise.github.io/aitoa/aitoa.pdf) and [epub](http://thomasweise.github.io/aitoa/aitoa.epub) versions.
+Whenever I make a change to the book, maybe resulting from your submitted issue, new versions will automatically be built.
+The process is described at [http://iao.hfuu.edu.cn/blogs/programming-blog/157](http://iao.hfuu.edu.cn/blogs/programming-blog/157).

 Repository
   ~ [http://github.com/thomasWeise/aitoa](http://github.com/thomasWeise/aitoa)